 The remainder of this paper is organized as follows.
-In Sec.~\ref{sec:framework}, we introduce the class of non-Hermitian field theories, the types of studied phase transitions, and the employed {measure} for TRSB.
-In Sec.~\ref{app:epdef}, we provide a detailed characterization of the entropy production in various possible phases and across their transitions, with a focus on the {low} noise limit.
+In Sec.~\ref{sec:framework}, we introduce the concept of non-Hermitian field theories, the types of studied phase transitions, and the employed {measure} for TRSB.
+In Sec.~\ref{app:epdef}, we provide a detailed characterization of the entropy production in various possible phases and across their transitions, with a focus on the {low} noise regime.
 Our most important result is an explicit representation of the informatic entropy production rate $\mathcal{S}$ for fields in terms of the eigensystem of the associated linearized dynamical operator (Sec.~\ref{sec:eprsing}).
-From this expression, we can conclude the relevant characteristics of $\mathcal{S}$, and show that the entropy production surges within static phases close to a transition to a dynamical phase.
+From this expression, we can infer the relevant characteristics of $\mathcal{S}$, and show that the entropy production surges within static phases close to transitions to a dynamical phase.
 In Sec.~\ref{sec:nonHermitian-PT-CEP}, we shed light onto the underlying dissipative mechanism around CEPs.
 To improve readability, some of the technical aspects were relegated to an Appendix.